 Due to this uneven heating, the depth of current penetration and the thickness of the hardened layer after quenching are different.
 The generation of organizational and thermal stress during induction quenching is the fundamental cause of quenching cracks at the edge of the oil hole.
 Additionally, the cooling of the edge of the oil hole is more intense than that of other areas during cooling, making it more susceptible to the formation of quenching cracks.

 Fig. 3 R angle and oil hole

 2.1 Structural optimization of R angle and oil hole chamfer

-It can be seen from the above analysis that the root cause of the fracture of the output shaft of the auxiliary box is the unreasonable design of the R angle structure and the chamfer of the oil hole.
+Based on the above analysis, it is evident that the fracture of the output shaft of the auxiliary box is due to the flawed design of the R angle structure and the oil hole chamfer.

-1) The improved transition fillet structure is R1.5mm, and the technical requirement for the depth of induction hardening layer at the optimized fillet is ≥ 3mm.
+- The transition fillet structure has been modified to R1.5mm, and the depth of the induction hardening layer at the optimized fillet is required to be ≥ 3mm.

-During induction heat treatment, when the step root of the workpiece needs induction hardening, the step root needs to have a transition fillet, and the larger the fillet, the better.
+During the induction heat treatment process, if the step root of the workpiece requires induction hardening, a transition fillet must be incorporated.
+The larger the fillet, the better the outcome.

-① Reduce the stress concentration at the root of the step and reduce the cracking tendency during use.
+① It reduces stress concentration at the root of the step and minimizes the tendency for cracking during use.

-Figure 4b shows the optimized oil hole chamfer design, and the chamfer size is increased to (1~1.5) mm × 45 °, under the same heating condition, the larger the oil hole chamfer is, the greater the current density at the edge of the oil hole will be, and the tendency of the oil hole edge to crack due to overheating will be reduced.
+Figure 4b illustrates the optimized design for the oil hole chamfer, with an increased chamfer size of (1~1.5) mm × 45 °.
+Under the same heating conditions, the larger the oil hole chamfer, the higher the current density at the edge of the oil hole, and the lower the probability of the oil hole edge cracking due to overheating.

 Fig. 4 structural optimization